 Rise in US Healthcare Spending

 The Centers for Medicare and Medicaid Services (CMS) are projecting that the healthcare industry spending in 2018 will increase.
-On average, the United States spent around $3.2 trillion on healthcare each year.
-Despite increases spending, the US still has a lower life expectancy and worse health than other countries.
-With regards to the spending increases, will the US fix the issues in our healthcare or will we just accrue more debt?
-Today, I will be taking a deeper dive into these questions and more.
+On average, the United States spends around $3.2 trillion on healthcare each year.
+Despite increased spending, the US still has a lower life expectancy and worse health than other countries.
+With regards to the spending increases, will the US fix the issues in our healthcare, or will we just accrue more debt?
+Today, I will take a deeper dive into these questions and more.

 Why the United States Spends So Much on Healthcare